Table of contents

 - Repeat this process if you need to send different configurations to other Sensor Dots (only one configuration can be send per configuration cycle).

-If, after attempting a configuration, a Sensor Dot’s LED is blinking yellow when taking it out of the Docking Station, the configuration may not have been correctly stored.
+If, after attempting a configuration, a Sensor Dot’s LED is Red when taking it out of the Docking Station, the configuration may not have been correctly stored.
 Please try again.
 If that does not solve the issue, contact us.

 A number of labeling options are available in the Byteflies Cloud interface to help you organize your studies.